 - When purchasing an existing home, have a qualified technician evaluate the heating and cooking systems to ensure that they are operating properly.

-- Have a family discussion about safety in general, and be sure to include what to do in the event that your carbon monoxide detector sounds and Keeping Your Family Safe from Carbon Monoxide.
+- Have a family discussion about safety in general, and be sure to include what to do in the event that your carbon monoxide detector sounds.

 At Morgan Inspection Services, our most important job is helping to keep your family safe at home.
 Whether we are performing a home inspection or simply sharing helpful information, we feel privileged to be able to help you.
 We encourage you to follow these suggestions which will help to keep your family safe this winter.
 If you have any questions, please leave a comment or feel free to contact our Certified Home Inspector.